Arbitrary high order A-stable and B-convergent numerical methods for ODEs via deferred correction: Abstract

 \section{Abstract}

-This paper presents a sequence of self-starting deferred correction (DC) schemes built recursively from a modified trapezoidal rule for the numerical solution of general first order ordinary differential equations.
-It is proven that each scheme is A-stable and that the correction on a scheme DC2j (of order 2j of accuracy) leads to a scheme DC(2j+2) (of order 2j+2).
-The proof is based on a deferred correction condition (DCC) which guarantees the order of accuracy.
-Any other scheme (e.g. BDF or RK families) satisfying the DCC can be corrected to increase by two the order of accuracy while preserving the stability property of the corrected scheme.
-Numerical experiments with standard stiff ODEs are performed with the DC2, ..., DC10 schemes and show that the expected orders of accuracy are achieved together with excellent stability of the method.
-A-stable backward Euler schemes of arbitrary order resulting from the DC method are also presented. \keywords{ordinary differential equations, high order time-stepping methods, deferred correction, A-stability.}
+This paper presents a sequence of deferred correction (DC) schemes built recursively from the implicit midpoint scheme for the numerical solution of general first order ordinary differential equations (ODEs).
+It is proven that each scheme is A-stable, satisfies a B-convergence property, and that the correction on a scheme DC2j of order 2j of accuracy leads to a scheme DC2j+2 of order 2j+2.
+The order of accuracy is guaranteed by a deferred correction condition.
+Numerical experiments with standard stiff and non-stiff ODEs are performed with the DC2, ..., DC10 schemes.
+The results show a high accuracy of the method.
+The theoretical orders of accuracy are achieved together with a satisfactory stability. \keywords{Ordinary differential equations \and high order time-stepping methods\and deferred correction\and A-stability } \subclass{MSC 65B05 \and 65L04 \and 65L05 \and 65L12 \and 65L20}